Help als vrijwilliger of stage lopen

 Cancellation insurance

-When you go on a trip abroad, you often book it some time in advance.
-After all, you need a little time to prepare properly, book your ticket, etc. Unfortunately, it may happen that in the meantime a hitch occurs, preventing you from going on your trip.
-Cancellation insurance ensures that many of these unforeseen circumstances are covered and that you are reimbursed for the costs of cancellation.
+When you travel abroad, you often book it some time in advance.
+After all, you need some time to prepare yourself properly, book your ticket, etc. Unfortunately, it can happen that something goes wrong in the meantime, meaning you can no longer travel.
+With cancellation insurance, you ensure that many of these unforeseen circumstances are insured and that you are reimbursed for the costs that cancellation entails.

 Yes, I am interested